Demystifying Prompts in Language Models via Perplexity Estimation: Results

 \section{Results}

-\paragraph{Classification Tasks and Antonym Prediction} Table~\ref{tab:main_res} depicts the Pearson and Spearman correlation results on the classification tasks and the antonyms task, with both OPT 175b and Bloom (two upper blocks).
+\paragraph{Classification Tasks and Antonym Prediction} Table~\ref{tab:main_res} depicts the Pearson and Spearman correlation results on the classification tasks and the antonym task, with both OPT 175B and Bloom (two upper blocks).
 We see that most correlations are negative and statistically significant, as we expect.
 This validates our hypothesis and shows that in the majority of tasks we indeed get a strong correlation between low perplexity of the prompt and better performance on the task.\footnote{Repeating the experiments with the length of the prompt instead of perplexity yields weak positive correlations, almost all of which are not statistically significant.} For each task we also report the average accuracy.

-\paragraph{Word-Level Translation} The results of the word-level translation task are reported in Tables~\ref{tab:wlt_OPT} and~\ref{tab:wlt_bloom} for OPT 175b and for Bloom, respectively.
-Here the correlations are extremely consistent across all languages and across models, with statistical significance for all languages except for Catalan, Japanese and Finnish (in Bloom).
+\paragraph{Word-Level Translation} The results of the word-level translation task are reported in Table~\ref{tab:wlt_OPT}.
+Here the correlations are extremely consistent across all languages and across models, with statistical significance for all languages except for Catalan and Japanese (in Bloom).

 \paragraph{Results across Different Model Sizes}